 Got a prostate?
 Want to protect it?
 Munch on a few pumpkin seeds for that zinc boost and swallow a teaspoon or two of the oil every day.
 For more on the ins and outs of pumpkin oil for your prostate, check out our recent post.

 Pumpkin for healthier vital organs

 Pumpkin seeds and seed oil can nourish many of your organs.

-Pumpkin seeds, and especially pumpkin seed oil, is a great source of healthy fats and antioxidants as mentioned earlier.
+The pumpkin seeds, and especially pumpkin seed oil, are a great source of healthy fats and antioxidants as mentioned earlier.
 Pumpkin oil can support your liver, kidneys, bladder and even your brain.

 According to Organic Facts, “pumpkin seeds have been connected with a reduction in toxins in the body, due to its diuretic properties, as well as the antioxidant activity.
 Furthermore, they stimulate circulation and increase the speed and processing of the livers and kidneys.
 Uric acid and various other toxins are therefore removed from the body, which means they cannot accumulate into dangerous kidney stones or other forms, like gout and arthritis, as mentioned earlier.
 Pumpkin seeds promote the health of the kidneys and helps to detoxify the body from top to bottom.”

 In terms of your bladder, pumpkin seed oil, in particular, has been known to help treat overactive bladder or OAB.
 A recent study published in the Journal of Traditional and Complementary Medicine suggests pumpkin seed may be able to prevent symptoms of OAB and other urinary issues.
 We’ve got a more in-depth blog post about the surprising benefits of pumpkin oil for your bladder, here.